SarthakMakhija/tech-lessons-posts/content/en/blog/cache_line_hash_table/index.md

 > It is possible for the goroutine performing the `Load` operation to see the updated hash because the hash might have been written by the store goroutine at an index `i`, but the value is not yet written.
 > So, the load goroutine will not see the value despite seeing the updated hash.
 It will return with the empty value.
 This is still the expected behavior.

 The complete method is available [here](https://github.com/puzpuzpuz/xsync/blob/main/mapof.go#L258).

+One of the key benefits of CLHT is its minimal impact on CPU cache lines during writes (store operations).
+This is because each store operation only modifies a single bucket.
+Regardless of whether it updates an existing bucket or creates a new one, only a single cache line of data is written.

 ### Understanding the Resize Operation